lorenzopalaia/StackHound/README.md

 ## About The Project

-StackHound provides a simple interface and an API to determine the technologies used in a public GitHub repository by analyzing its dependency files.
+StackHound provides a simple interface and an API to determine the technologies used in a public **or private** GitHub repository by analyzing its dependency files.

 Key Features:

-- **Simple Web Interface:** Enter a GitHub username and repository name to view the detected technology stack.
+- **Simple Web Interface:** Enter a GitHub username and repository name to view the detected technology stack. **Supports private repositories via Personal Access Tokens.**
-- **API Endpoint:** An `/api/analyze` API endpoint to programmatically query the technology stack.
+- **API Endpoint:** An `/api/analyze` API endpoint to programmatically query the technology stack. **Supports authentication for private repositories.**
 - **Multi-Language Support:** Detects dependencies for various languages and package managers, including:
   - JavaScript/TypeScript (package.json)
   - Python (requirements.txt)